CutebatDev/RetroFps/Assets/README.txt

 Other than that I've added a buncha stuff
 Thanks for listening to my TED talk

-Day (we counting irl days? i guess 3 than)
+Day (we counting irl days? i guess 3 than) - No not really just marked the time iv'e spent so you know what I did when

-    In what resolution game supposed to be played? it kinda breaks with my janky pixel effect... works good now with vertical "phone" screen size, but if needed can be changed by tweaking "Assets/OldSchoolEffect.renderTexture" size value. (set it to half/quarter of desired resolution) Offset was caused by "map" scale being 0.7. actual cells fit perfectly with unity 1 unit of measure, so their scale should be ...2.0/1.0/0.5/0.25...
+    In what resolution game supposed to be played? it kinda breaks with my janky pixel effect... works good now with vertical "phone" screen size, but if needed can be changed by tweaking - FIXED "Assets/OldSchoolEffect.renderTexture" size value. (set it to half/quarter of desired resolution) Offset was caused by "map" scale being 0.7. actual cells fit perfectly with unity 1 unit of measure, so their scale should be ...2.0/1.0/0.5/0.25...
     We can add colliders to walls, and if player hits a wall he goes back to starting position, also can add "ouch" effect here
     I added water and fog!
-Water is a gameObject inside of the scene, and fog is a unity thingy (to turn off fog : Ctrl+9 -> Enviroment -> Fog (toggle off))
+Water is a gameObject inside of the scene, and fog is a unity thingy (to turn off fog : Ctrl+9 -> Enviroment -> Fog (toggle off)) - The fog is really cool

+ :
+    Do you know if there is a way to make the UV's on the wall texture "Global" so they are seamless between the different pieces
+    Walk forward once and turn backwards to see the item I added